 Context: <%- prompt('context') %>

-Most of these commands can be run from an x-callback call:
+All of the commands can be run from an x-callback call, of this form:

 noteplan://x-callback-url/runPlugin?pluginID=jgclark.Reviews&command=project%20lists